Zarokka/invoicing/README.md

     - template: path to template
     - outputpath: path where html and pdf should be saved
     - locale: optional locale (only used to format numbers)

+### sql

+- database_shema.sql: the create statements for the database
+- charged_vs_paid.sql: list per customer the charged and paid amounts as well as the difference
+- unpaid_overdue.sql: list unpaid and overdue invoices

 ## License